-- 344. Francophone Cultures A study of aspects of Francophone cultures.
-Topics include language and communication; marriage, and gender roles; immigration and colonization; socio-political institutions; and the arts.
+344. Francophone Cultures - A study of aspects of Francophone cultures.
+Topics include language and communication; marriage, and gender roles; immigration (Europe, Africa, Canada, Vietnam, and the Caribbean); cultural and religious practices, and the arts.
 Materials are drawn from novels, short stories, plays, newspapers, films, music, and video documentation.
 Conducted entirely in French.
-Prerequisite: French 202 with a grade of C+ or better, placement, or equivalent.
+Prerequisite: French 250 with a grade of C+ or better, placement, or equivalent.
 Alternate years.

-Four Credits Chapuis-Alvarez Spring Semester - 345.
-French Life Writings An investigation of autobiography through reading, analysis, and discussion of life writings from France and francophone countries.
-Representative authors include Apollinaire, Colette, Delerm, Nothomb, Sartre, and Sarraute.
+Four Credits Chapuis-Alvarez Spring Semester

+345. French Life Writings - An investigation of autobiography through reading, analysis, and discussion of life writings from France and francophone countries.
+Representative authors include Apollinaire, Colette, Delerm, Nothomb, Sartre, Sarraute, Duras and Brisac.
 Emphasis is on the development of critical analysis of texts and of writing abilities through students' research and own autobiographical essays.
 Conducted entirely in French.
-Prerequisite: French 202 with a grade of C+ or better, placement, or equivalent.
+Prerequisite: French 250 with a grade of C+ or better, placement, or equivalent.
+Alternate years.

-\Four Credits Chapuis-Alvarez Fall Semester\ - 380.
-French House Practicum A conversation practicum for students who are residing at the French House.
+Four Credits Chapuis-Alvarez Fall Semester

+380. French House Practicum - A conversation practicum for students who are residing at the French House.
 Cultural and language-oriented activities will form part of the practicum, directed by the native assistant under an instructor's supervision.
 This course may be repeated for credit, but a maximum of one credit may be counted as part of a French major or minor.
 Prerequisite: French 102 or equivalent.